-Grant-making: The Trustees in their discretion make grants to charitable organisations and have currently placed a priority on the concerns of homelessness, disadvantaged youth, education and the regeneration of communities including organisation which address concerns relating to the elderly.
-The Trustees will adapt its grant-making to be able to respond to emergencies arising from natural disasters, a pandemic or other crisis.
+Grant-making: The Trustees in their discretion make grants to charitable organisations and have currently placed a priority on the concerns of Homelessness, Young People, Skills & Education and Community.
+The Trustees will adapt grant-making to be able to respond to emergencies arising from natural disasters or other crises.

-The Trust also supports the charitable activities of John Laing (the "Company") including its engagement in the communities where the Company operates both in the United Kingdom and overseas.
-The Trust also supports a number of the Company's annual staff initiatives by way of matching their fundraising efforts (the "Staff Matching" scheme) up to the value of £1,500 per individual event; making a £1,000 grant to charitable or not for profit organisations where staff and/or their immediate family are actively involved in (the "Make a Difference" scheme); donations to chosen charitable organisations nominated by staff who are being recognised for their long service and exemplar contribution to the Company.
+The Trust also supports the charitable activities of John Laing Group including its engagement in the communities where the Company operates both in the United Kingdom and overseas.
+Support is provided to a number of the Company's annual staff initiatives by way of matching their fundraising efforts (the "Staff Matching" scheme) up to the value of £1,500 per individual event; making a £1,000 grant to charitable or not for profit organisations where staff and/or their immediate family are actively involved in (the "Make a Difference" scheme); donations to chosen charitable organisations nominated by staff who are being recognised for their long service and exemplar contribution to the Company.